Why We Started Nava

 "Medical costs are a tapeworm on the American economy." – Warren Buffett

 In 2019, Brandon tore his ACL while skiing.
-Uninsured at the time, he began shopping around for the best cash rates on the market for imaging and surgeries.
-He learned that the prices for an MRI ranged from $400 to $4,000, without any discernible difference in quality.
-It turned out that the cost of surgery varied wildly as well, from $7,000 to $60,000.
-Again, the skill of the surgeon seemed to have no bearing on price; there was even one surgeon who had two different prices for the two different clinics he worked from during the same week.
-That price difference was over ten thousand dollars.
+Uninsured at the time, he began calling around for prices on imaging and knee surgeries.
+He learned that the price for a straightforward MRI ranged between $400 to $4,000.
+The cost of a common ACL surgery ranged from $7,000 to $60,000.
+One surgeon even had two different prices for the same surgery – depending on which day of the week and where he was operating.
+That price difference was over ten thousand dollars for the same surgery from the same doctor.

 “The future is already here.
 It's just not evenly distributed yet” – William Gibson